Dutch TT Circuit Assen

 The circuit was constructed in a record time of less than four months.
 That's why they called it "The miracle of Assen".
 During the first Dutch TT on the new track in 1955 the organisation was confronted with a drivers strike!

-After the drivers of the 500 cc class did a warm up lap at slow speed and saw how much spectators there where they decided to claim more start money.
+After the drivers of the 500 cc class, the current MotoGP class, did a warm up lap at slow speed and saw how much spectators there where they decided to claim more start money.
 Fortunately for the spectators, drivers and organisation came to an agreement and the race could go ahead.

 For the new circuit they used the same start/finish area which was public road.
 Today the start/finish is still at the same place but the whole circuit is now permanent.